antimof/UxPlay/README.md

 If UxPlay stalls _without an error message_ and _without the server name showing on the client_, this is either pre-UxPlay-1.60 behavior when no DNS-SD server was found, or a network problem.

+*  **Avahi works at first, but new clients do not see UxPlay, or clients that initially saw it stop doing so after they disconnect**.

+This is because Avahi is only using the "loopback" network interface, and is not receiving mDNS queries from new clients that were not listening when UxPlay started.

-After starting uxplay, use the utility ``avahi-browse -a -t`` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode  used by UxPlay).
+To check this, after starting uxplay, use the utility ``avahi-browse -a -t`` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode  used by UxPlay, bit the AirPlay service is used for the initial contact).

 The results returned by avahi-browse should show entries for uxplay like